Fragula/Shoulders/README.md

 # Shoulders

-# THE README IS KIND OUTDATED.
+# THE README & PYPROJECT FILES ARE KIND OUTDATED.
 IT ONLY BE UPDATED WHEN V0.2 COME OUT.

 > If I have seen further, it is by standing on the shoulders of giants.